top of page

 Solo Exhibitions

-“Mijo, The Sky Is Falling”, Rubin Center for the Visual Arts, El Paso, TX - May 2024
+“You’re Meant To Be Here With The Living”, Rubin Center for the Visual Arts, El Paso, TX - May 2024

 Still Playing With Fire, Gone Tomorrow Gallery, Tucson, AZ - Nov 2022